Skip to main content

 ecosystem of the supply chain graphic

-The construction industry is one of the hardest-hit industries with material shortages, causing massive project delays.
-To make matters even worse, the need for new homes and buildings has not slowed down.
-More projects are being planned, scheduled, and coming out of the ground as we speak.
-If you’re concerned about how supply chain issues, oil price increases, and inflation are affecting the roofing industry and possibly your next roofing project, Keep reading.
+The construction industry is one of the hardest-hit industries when economic collapses and hard times hit.
+Material shortages cause massive project delays, that are stressful to all parties involved.
+To make matters worse, the need for new homes and buildings hasn't slowed down.
+More projects are being planned, scheduled, and coming out of the ground right now.
+If you’re concerned about how supply chain issues, oil price increases, and inflation are affecting the roofing industry (and possibly your next roofing project), keep reading!
+By the time you finish, you'll have a better idea of what all of this fluff means for you and the industry itself.

-Why?
-Well, with over 80% of the roofing materials being asphalt shingles or asphalt-based products, there are many factors that are having a massive impact on the roofing industry.
+Let's uncover some truths about what may come later on.
+With over 80% of roofing materials being asphalt shingles or asphalt-based products, there are many factors that are having a massive impact on the roofing industry.
 These factors may affect your upcoming roofing project:

-All roofing manufacturers, the suppliers who distribute those materials, and roofing contractors alike are dealing with the same supply chain issues, which we'll explain in the rest of this article.
+All roofing manufacturers, the suppliers who distribute those materials, and roofing contractors alike are dealing with the same supply chain issues, which will all be explained below.

 New call-to-action

-The 3 main things that are causing the most disruption for roofing projects in 2023:
+Unfortunately, that's entirely possible.
+The three main things that are causing the most disruption for roofing projects in 2023 are:

-If you believe you are getting close to needing your roof replaced, contact your local roofing contractor now.
-Prices have only increased slightly thus far.
-There is still a window of opportunity to save thousands of dollars on your roof investment.
+If you think you're getting close to needing your roof replaced, contact your local roofing contractor now.
+Prices have only increased slightly so far.
+There's still a window of opportunity to save thousands of dollars on your roof investment!

 roof material cost graphic by square foot

-The last major price increase for asphalt shingles happened just after hurricane Katrina hit New Orleans, not to sound cliche, but it may have been a perfect storm.
-The price for a barrel of oil was around $50 and it spiked to $103.71 by the summer of 2006.
-The cost of asphalt shingles spiked too, nearly doubling from 2005 to 2006.
+The last major price increase for asphalt shingles happened just after hurricane Katrina hit New Orleans.
+Not to sound cliche, but it may have been the perfect storm.
+The price for a barrel of oil was around $50, then it spiked to $103.71 by the summer of 2006.
+The cost of asphalt shingles spiked, too, nearly doubling from 2005 to 2006.

 Looking back and seeing where we are now, we just witnessed barrels of oil go from $20 to over $100!
 Again, there's still a great window of opportunity to get ahead of the next round of shingle price increases.
 We anticipate shingle prices nearly doubling over the coming year.